BrettWilsonDev/BrettWilsonDev/README.md

 ## About Me

 - 🎓 I'm currently pursuing a Bachelor's degree in Computer Science.
-- 💻 I'm proficient in Python, JavaScript, html, Css, C#, and C++ programming languages.
+- 💻 I'm proficient in Python, JavaScript, C#, and C++ programming languages.
 - 🤔 I'm interested in working on projects related to web development, Desktop app development, and Game development.

 ## Projects